-Although this is not an act that is typically done to follow-up on the market, registration may be a very useful tool to materialize it.
+Although this is not an act that is typically done to surveillance the market, registration may be a very useful tool to materialize it.
 It is also an administrative police action required for it to exercise its legal investiture.
 In general, it is inherent to the regulatory authority.

 Registration works as a pre-condition in order for the product to have access to the market.
-It can be done simply based on information submitted by the vendor, information that is compatible with the regulation's requisites, and even for conformity attestation, after the product has gone through a conformity assessment process.
-Another registration practice is to condition it assays being carried out by the regulatees themselves.
+It can be done simply based on information submitted by the manufacturer, information that is compatible with the regulation's requisites, and even for conformity attestation, after the product has gone through a conformity assessment process.
+Another registration practice is being carried out by the regulatees themselves.